This delightful four-mile walk over fields, along roads and through woodland should take you around two hours.

 Continue straight on along the edges of two fields until you spot a short dip between some trees on your left (after about a quarter of a mile).
 You should also see a way indicator.
 Make your way out of the dip and turn right as you enter the field.
 Walk along this edge with the wood and a fence on your right.

-After about a quarter of a mile, you’ll see a large oak tree in front of you.
+After about a quarter of a mile, you’ll see a large oak tree (1) in front of you.
 It’s standing alone and is peculiar because it has no branches around the lower part of its trunk.
 Go through the metal gate.
+It is also a “listed” tree

 Kiln Green Barns

 Continue with the wood on your right and go through the metal gate you come to after a few minutes.
-Walk down the bank diagonally to your right until you reach the cattle grid on the lane in front of you.
+Walk down the bank diagonally to your right until you reach the cattle grid on the lane in front of you (2).

 On the far side of the fourth field, you’ll notice an equestrian area in the left-hand corner as you look at it and a house to the left of it.
 This house is Llethr Mill and is a few yards up from the original mill.
-A leete fed the mill on the right and Wolvesacre Mill is further down the slope on the same side.
+A leete fed this now dilapidated mill on the left and Wolvesacre Mill further down on the right-hand side of the lane.

 Anecdotally, there is a stone here commemorating the spot where hunters killed the last wild wolf in Wales.
 Go through the gate just before the equestrian area and continue down the slope.
 You’ll see the stone dead ahead.